Displaying Source Code(s)

 WS-VAR1 and WS-VAR2 are working storage items of main program.

-As we have already mentioned, the linkage section is used for accessing
+As we have already mentioned, the linkage section is used for

 external elements.
-As these working storage items are owned by main
+As these working storage items are owned by

-program, to access them in the sub-program, we need to define them in
+program, to access them in the sub-program, we need to define

 the